“Daddy, when they get old, where is it the animals in the circus go to retire?”

 “And that’s not all!
 Apparently, in the old folk's home, the old men and ladies spent their day with old tigers on their knees.”

 “I’d really like to pet a tiger…” says Jules, a note of regret in his voice.

-And I continue to embellish the day of madness… On the church steeple, a golden eagle replaced the weathercock; at the little village pond, the man they called Hopeless Harry experienced the best fishing of his entire life when he spent two hours struggling with an enormous Nile crocodile; and he was cheered on in his efforts by a group of fascinated penguins.
+And I continue to embellish the day of madness: on the church steeple, a golden eagle replaced the weathercock; at the little village pond, the man they called Hopeless Harry experienced the best fishing of his entire life when he spent two hours struggling with an enormous Nile crocodile; he was cheered on in his efforts by a group of fascinated penguins.
 And Jules continued to punctuate my tale with “Oh wow!”
 He found the bit about the chimpanzee wearing the priest’s robes, and leading Sunday worship in his own special way, particularly amusing.